5 sources + DNS brute · Graceful degradation · Free

 Subdomain Enumeration API — 5 sources, always-on DNS brute, never empty.

-crt.sh + certspotter + hackertarget + AlienVault OTX + VirusTotal queried in parallel, plus an always-on DNS bruteforce as the structural floor.
-Returns real subdomain data even when 4 of 5 upstream sources are down.
+crt.sh + certspotter + hackertarget + rapiddns + VirusTotal queried in parallel, plus an always-on DNS bruteforce as the structural floor and background enrichment aggregating 25+ passive sources for comprehensive coverage.
+Returns real subdomain data even when individual upstreams are rate-limited.
 Deduplicated, sorted, free tier.

 1,000 free requests/mo No credit card required Graceful degradation